NicoMarshall/airbnb_property_model/README.md

             json.dump(best_loss, outfile)
         os.chdir(working_dir)
 ```
+The best model found had an rmse value of £105 - a poor level of accuracy.

 ## Milestone 3: Classification
 Here we write a separate script (classification_modelling.py) for predicting the category each listing comes under eg. "chalets", "beachfront", "treehouse" etc, using the numerical data again as features.
 The strategy is to try three different model types from scikit-learn and compare their performance: